 - Read more on traveling as a family in some of our favorite locations in Italy in Venice with kids and the Italian Riviera with kids, the best Rome food tours and experiences as well as our guide on How to buy tickets for the Colosseum Rome

-- Discover more about the foodies region in our Emilia Romagna guide and Capri in Capri boat tours – the best way to spend a day in Capri and read more on Naple’s best pizza in Pierpaolo’s full recommendation list here
+- Discover more about the foodies region in our Emilia Romagna guide, Things to do at Lake Garda, visiting Capri in Capri boat tours – the best way to spend a day in Capri and read more on Naple’s best pizza in Pierpaolo’s full recommendation list here

 - Listen: to our episode on travel in Italy with children in Episode 025: How to travel Italy with kids, on visiting Capri in Episode #42 Come away to Capri and with the kid’s memorable tour guides, Pierpaolo – on Naple’s pizza in Episode #73 Pizza from Naples – the full story, Giulia in Episode #114 Welcome to Emilia Romagna, Arianna’s Tuscany in Episode #57 Tuscany’s Chianti region and Debora in Episode #124 Enchanting Arezzo – Tuscan town of your dreams